From Luang Prabang to Hanoi

-When the tuk-tuk driver dropped me at the airport in Luang Prabang to fly to Hanoi, I thought he brought me somewhere else.
+When the tuk-tuk driver dropped me at the airport in Luang Prabang, Laos, for a flight to Hanoi, I thought he brought me somewhere else.
 I asked him “Where is the airport?”.
-“Here”, he said.
-And indeed, probably this is the smallest airport in the world.
+“Here”, he said pointing to the small building we stopped in front of.
+And from here, a new adventure started in Vietnam!

-And there are the vendors we all remember from movies: the women with conic hats carrying two bags or bins hanged on a wooden stick suspended on one of their shoulders.
-They sell bananas, sweets, goods.
-The next thing I know is a scooter with a man and a woman.
-The man tried hard to “sell” the girl to me.
-At the same time the woman with bananas passed me the load, shouting: “photo, photo”.
-And the man with Vietnamese caps wanted me to try one.
+And there are the vendors we all remember from movies: the women with conic hats carrying two bags or bins – hanged on a wooden beam, suspended on one of their shoulders.
+They sell fruits, vegetables, sweets and goods.
+The next thing I know is a scooter with a man and a woman stopping by.
+The man tried hard to “sell” the woman to me.
+At the same time a woman selling bananas passed me the carrying pole, shouting: “photo, photo”.
+And a man selling Vietnamese caps wanted me to try one.
 At the end I bought bananas.

 I am lucky to have a guide in Hanoi.
 Her name is Thao.
 She doesn’t speak too much English, she only smiles.
-Thanks for the beautiful painting gift!
+Thao is a graphic designer, painter, photographer and Vespa aficionado.

 Hanoi is a city of arts.
 Very impressive is the “silk painting” – it’s like an embroidery but much better.
 Art can be created from small pieces of egg shells or sea shells glued together on frames or vases.